alesgenova/quantum-corretto/README.md

   - OR be patchable with the usual automatic procedure.

-## Modules that shouldn't be objectified
+## Exclude modules from the objectification procedure
 By default the script generates a datatype for each and every module in Quantum Espresso.

-If for whatever reason, turns out a module shouldn't undergo this transformation, please add its name to the `Modules/datatypes/human/exceptions.txt` or `PW/src/datatypes/human/exceptions.txt` files.
+If for whatever reason, turns out a module shouldn't undergo this transformation, add its name to the `*/datatypes/human/skip_modules.txt` file.

+This could be useful if the module only contains parameters and procedures, or if you want to blacklist a module without blacklisting the entire source file containing it (i.e. if there are other modules in the same file that you want to be included instead.)

+## Mark an objectified module as completed
+Whenever you complete the objectification of a module, add the name of the module to the `*/datatypes/human/completed_modules.txt` file.

 ## Errors
 Datatypes mimic the structure of the original modules.
 It is possible that some quantities (or even modules) have eluded my poorly written regular expressions.

 If you come across such cases, please notify it to me so I can fix the script upstream.